raghavanvishnu/Assignment_Main_branch_Dissertation_Capstone/README.md

 The presentation is a file calledCapstone_Presentation_Final.pptx. : This file gives the details regarding the work done in a nutshell.

-PoweorBI workbook: this is the powerbI workbook created expalining the dataset and findings
+PoweorBI workbook: this is the powerbI workbook created expalining the dataset and findings- This is separately submitted with the remaining file in the submission- too large for github

+PowerBI_Slides_Capstone: This is the slide explaining the powerbi workbook

 the streamlit application
 Screenshot- what to use